-Deadline for entries is May 1, 2012.
+Deadline for entries is May 31, 2013.
 Complete contest details and entry information can be viewed at www.nasro.org.

-"The National Road Safety Foundation is pleased to support this program to stimulate excellence and innovation in driver education," said David Reich, public relations director for NRSF, a non-profit organization that for nearly 50 years has been producing and distributing free traffic safety teaching and training programs for use throughout the U.S. "Through this program, innovative teaching ideas will be shared with the broader SRO and driver education community."
+"The National Road Safety Foundation is pleased to support this program to stimulate excellence and innovation in driver education," said David Reich, public relations director for NRSF, a non-profit organization that for more than 50 years has been producing and

+2012 - NASRO is distributing free traffic safety teaching and National Road Safety training programs for use throughout the U.S. ourage innovation in "Through this program, innovative teaching ideas will be shared with the broader SRO and driver education community."